-->

 The problem above uses the notion of opposites: Above sea level is the opposite of below sea level.
 Here are some more examples of opposites:

-We could solve the problem above using integers.
-Integers are the set of whole numbers and their opposites.
-The number line can be used to represent the set of integers.
-Look carefully at the number line below and the definitions that follow.
+We could solve the problem above using Integers, the set of whole numbers and their opposites.
+The number line below is used to represent them.

 [IMAGE]